pondersource/peppol-php/README.md

   ### Send a new message out the Network of Trust

   #### Invoice
-   * The Receipient will be asked if he trust the Sender as a supplier or not
+   * The Recipient will be asked if he trust the Sender as a supplier or not
      - ACCEPT : Sender marked as a supplier and added into the Network(respectively for the sender)
      - REJECT : Keep the Sender as 'unkown'

   #### Purchase Order
-   * The Receipient will be asked if he trust the Sender as a costumer or not
+   * The Recipient will be asked if he trust the Sender as a costumer or not
      - ACCEPT : Sender marked as a costumer and added into the Network(respectively for the sender)
      - REJECT : Keep the Sender as 'unkown'

   #### Simple Message
-  * The Receipient will just receive a new contact request
+  * The Recipient will just receive a new contact request
      - ACCEPT : Sender added into the Network(respectively for the sender)
      - REJECT : Keep the Sender as 'unkown'